clberube/bisip2/docs/index.rst

     :width: 50%
     :align: center

-A more detailed example is available in the `Quickstart`_ tutorial.
+A more detailed example is available in the `Quickstart tutorial`_.

-.. _Quickstart: tutorials/quickstart.ipynb
+.. _Quickstart tutorial: tutorials/quickstart.ipynb

 .. toctree::
    :maxdepth: 2